Boeing may move work abroad with Ex-Im future uncertain: chairman

 | WASHINGTON

-WASHINGTON Boeing Co (BA.N) Chairman Jim McNerney on Wednesday said the aircraft maker was actively considering moving "key pieces" of its operations to other countries given the uncertainty of the future of the Export-Import Bank, whose charter expired on June 30.
+WASHINGTON Boeing Co (BA.N) Chairman Jim McNerney on Wednesday said the aircraft maker is actively looking at moving "key pieces" of its operations to other countries given uncertainty about the future of the Export-Import Bank, whose charter expired on June 30.

-"We are now forced to think about this differently," McNerney told hundreds of executives during an interview hosted by the Economic Club of Washington, noting that Boeing is looking at countries that offer export credits.
+"We are now forced to think about this differently," McNerney told hundreds of executives and diplomats during an interview hosted by the Economic Club of Washington.

-Boeing officials had no further details about which business operations could be affected or when the company had launched its review.
+McNerney, who retired as the company's chief executive on July 1, said Boeing might consider sites in countries that offer export credits, but gave no details about which operations could be affected or when the company had launched its review.

-Boeing's engineering union, SPEEA, declined to comment on McNerney's remarks but said it has consistently supported Ex-Im reauthorization.
+The International Association of Machinists District 751, which represents more than 30,000 Boeing workers, blasted McNerney's threat to move jobs overseas.
+"The only Boeing job that should leave this country is his," said Jon Holden, who heads Boeing's largest union.

 The Ex-Im Bank was created during the Great Depression to lend money to U.S. exporters and their foreign customers.
 Its charter lapsed after conservatives in the U.S. Congress cast it as a promoter of "crony capitalism" for multinationals such as Boeing and General Electric Co (GE.N).